laraklopper/EXPRESS-GENERATOR-TODO-LIST/README.md

 - enforce JSON content type and limit task length
 - enforce JSON content type and limit task length of an edited task

-The `middleware.js` also imports the 'jsonwebtoken' library for handling JSON Web Tokens.
+The `middleware.js` also imports the `jsonwebtoken` library for handling JSON Web Tokens.

 ## FRONT-END
 - npx create-react-app front-end